 What Is Personally Identifiable Information (PII)?

-Personally Identifiable Information (PII) is any data that can be used to identify a specific individual.
-This information can be used alone or combined with other data to reveal an individual’s identity.
-The specific data considered PII can vary depending on the context and its potential to identify an individual.
+Personally Identifiable Information (PII) refers to any data that can be used to identify a specific individual.
+This information can either stand alone or be combined with other data to reveal someone’s identity.
+The definition of PII can vary depending on the context and the data’s potential to uniquely identify a person.

-For example, a social security number on its own is considered PII because it directly identifies a person.
-Similarly, a combination of data such as a person’s full name, date of birth, and address can also be considered PII because, together, they can pinpoint a specific individual.
+For instance, a Social Security Number (SSN) is considered PII because it directly identifies an individual.
+Similarly, a combination of details such as an individual’s full name, date of birth, and home address can be classified as PII because, together, these data points can pinpoint a specific person.

-What Are Examples of Personally Identifiable Information (PII)?
+What Is Considered PII?
+Examples of Personally Identifiable Information

-- Identifiers: Names, social security numbers, passport numbers, driver’s licenses, financial account numbers.
+• Identifiers: Full names, Social Security numbers, passport numbers, driver’s licenses, financial account numbers.

-- Contact Information: Addresses, email addresses, phone numbers.
+• Contact Information: Home addresses, email addresses, phone numbers.

-- Health Information: Medical records, health insurance details.
+• Health Information: Medical records, health insurance information.

-- Financial Information: Bank account numbers, credit card information.
+• Financial Information: Bank account details, credit card numbers.

 1. Sensitive PII